Car vs Truck Accidents

 In addition, the car’s crumple zone or the front area of the car that is built to collapse during a front-end collision is much smaller compared to that of a longer trunk.

-This means that like an airbag, the distance between the point of collision and the passenger compartment is much shorter in a car than in a trunk which is another disadvantage.
+This means that like an airbag, due to physics the distance between the point of collision and the passenger compartment is much shorter in a car than in a trunk which is another disadvantage.

 Cars vs semi-trucks crash safety testing

-Every car and every truck will need to undergo crash-impact trials for road safety.
+Every car and every truck will need to undergo crash-impact trials and crash safety testing for road safety.
 However, there are several tests specifically designed for semi-trucks.

 The most extensive type of crash testing is an impact trial.
 (Volvo is quite famous for their videos of truck performance and crash avoidance and testing).